Convert CET to KST

 What is the best meeting time between CET and KST?

-Which countries use CET and which use KST?
+Which countries use CET and which countries use KST?

-CET is used in Albania, Algeria, Andorra, Austria, Belgium, Bosnia and Herzegovina, Croatia, Czechia, Denmark, France, Germany, Gibraltar, Hungary, Italy, Liechtenstein, Luxembourg, Malta, Monaco, Montenegro, Netherlands, North Macedonia, Norway, Poland, San Marino, Serbia, Slovakia, Slovenia, Spain, Svalbard and Jan Mayen, Sweden, Switzerland, Tunisia, and Vatican.
-KST is used in North Korea and South Korea, making this conversion especially relevant for companies coordinating European headquarters, regional distributors, and Korean production or market teams.
+CET is used across a wide part of Europe and nearby regions, including Albania, Algeria, Andorra, Austria, Belgium, Bosnia and Herzegovina, Croatia, Czechia, Denmark, France, Germany, Gibraltar, Hungary, Italy, Liechtenstein, Luxembourg, Malta, Monaco, Montenegro, Netherlands, North Macedonia, Norway, Poland, San Marino, Serbia, Slovakia, Slovenia, Spain, Svalbard and Jan Mayen, Sweden, Switzerland, Tunisia, and Vatican.
+KST is used in North Korea and South Korea, making it the standard reference for scheduling with Seoul and other Korean business centers.